Homotopy in Exact Categories: Homological Properties of Exact Categories

 \begin{example} It is easy to show that taking finite direct sums is a strongly exact functor.
-Indeed being both a limit and a colimit, this functor commutes with all limits and colimits. \end{example}
+Indeed being both a limit and a colimit, this functor commutes with all limits and colimits.
+To see that the functor is exact, just use Corollary \ref{plusexact} \end{example} We also have the following notion. \begin{defn} A covariant functor $F:\mathpzc{E}\rightarrow\mathpzc{F}$ between exact categories is said to be \textbf{right exact} if for any short exact sequence

-Although the functor $I$ reflects short exact sequences, it need not in general reflect acyclicity of unbounded complexes.
-However it does for a certain nice class of complexes.

-\begin{defn} A complex $X_{\bullet}$ in an exact category is said to be \textbf{good} if for each $n$ there is $m<n$ such that $d_{m}$ has a kernel. $X_{\bullet}$ is said to be \textbf{cogood} if for each $n$ there is $m>n$ such that $d_{m}$ has a cokernel. \end{defn}